Underwood International College: Global Career Tour

 Since 2008, Underwood International College has organized subsidized overseas trips to provide students with opportunities to visit international organizations and corporations to gain exposure to the working environment.
 During these trips, students have the opportunity to meet with industry professionals, who often share their career pathways and experiences, as well as tips about the recruitment process.
 Past trips have involved travel to major business districts in Tokyo, Hong Kong, London, New York, San Francisco, and Singapore.
 In 2020, due to the COVID-19 pandemic, the Global Career Tour was held online, with participating professionals from Amazon, Standard and Poor’s (Hong Kong), British American Tobacco (Indonesia), Google (Korea), Procter & Gamble (Korea), and SoftBank (Japan).

 Controversies

 Faculty retention

-The UIC faculty body is mostly young and untenured having a little power in decision making while the central administration dictates it.
-A UIC faculty member comments, “At times, it seems [there is] an utter lack of transparency.
-Well, it certainly decreases job satisfaction for faculty members.”
-Some faculty members reported that there is a “glass ceiling” for their career prospects.
-UIC faculty member John M. Frankl, however, refuted assertions that UIC faculty members leave after a few years in proportions that are higher than peer institutions.
+The UIC faculty body was initially mostly young and untenured, with little power to affect decisions made by the central administration.
+Faculty had commented that "an utter lack of transparency... decreases job satisfaction for faculty members", and some faculty members reported that there is a "glass ceiling" for their career prospects.
+UIC faculty member John M. Frankl, however, disputed assertions that UIC faculty members leave after a few years in proportions that are higher than peer institutions.
+UIC now has numerous tenured faculty according to their website.